josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 </CalloutPlusQuote>

-We've seen an exponential explosion in the overall number of apps created over the past couple of years, but there doesn't seem to be any meaningful increase in the number of apps people are using and relying on day-to-day.
+We've seen an exponential explosion in the amount of software created over the past couple of years, but outside AI itself, there doesn't really seem to be much change in what people are using and relying on day-to-day.
+Disregard the AI industry—which is largely circular, and propped up almost entirely by venture capital—and I don't really see much that's changed in the last few years.

 It appears we're building more than ever, but that doesn't seem to correlate with any noticeable uptick in adoption, as far as I can tell.

 I think that's because building things got cheap, but building *the right thing* didn't get any easier.
 Perfect code can still make bad products.

 Does anybody _want_ it?
 Does anybody _care_?